How to Transition to Outsourced RCM Services From an In-House Setup

 - transparent, on-demand, anytime access by you to your data with nothing hidden

-- financial and operational analytics reviews, with you empowered to produce your own reports at any time
+- financial and operational analytics review services with you empowered to produce your own reports at any time

 - access to an insurance discovery option for patients with missing insurance

-- options for iOS/Android portal, telemedicine, kiosk, reminder and balance-due texting
+- options for iOS/Android portal, telemedicine, kiosk, reminder, and balance-due texting which increases patient payments

-MedicsRCM with a nearly 100% success rate on first attempt clearinghouse claims, supports all of these features and scenarios.
+MedicsRCM, with a nearly 100% success rate on first attempt clearinghouse insurance claims, supports all of these revenue cycle solutions.

 Typical Fears Involved in Transitioning to Revenue Cycle Management